dnjackson/500lines/same-origin-policy/doc/chapter.md

 ## Same Origin Policy

-Before we can state the SOP, the first thing we should do is to define what it means for two pages to have the *same* origin.
+Before we can express the same origin policy, we must define what it means for two pages to have the *same* origin.
 Two URLs refer to the same origin if and only if they share the same hostname, protocol, and port:
 ```
 pred sameOrigin[u1, u2 : Url] {
   u1.host = u2.host and u1.protocol = u2.protocol and u1.port = u2.port